| | | | | |

 The world’s first force feedback pedal and Simucube’s most innovative product.
 This represents that occasional shot of innovation in sim racing hardware that certainly took me by surprise when it was announced.

 The ActivePedal tactile feedback fundamentally changes braking technique and consistency according to users who’ve made the investment.
 You can feel ABS activation, traction control intervention, and G-force simulation through the pedal itself.
-It’s an expensive experiment at over £2,000 for a single pedal, but it represents a cutting edge product category.
-Worth noting: Link Hub required for operation.
+You’ll need a Link Hub to run it, which is sold separately.

 Key Features: